 Mid-High Range: Paradise View Hotel

 High Range: Eden View Aparthotel

-Alternatively, if you want more of a budget option closer to Mykonos Town I recommend:
+Alternatively, if you want budget hotels close to Mykonos Town that are still good, I recommend:

 To SEE my trip to Mykonos including Mykonos Town, a Windmill Sunset and Paradise Beach, have a look at my YouTube Vlog here:

 More of my Greece posts: